doctest/doctest/doc/markdown/roadmap.md

 - the set holding all registered tests should use a specialized allocator to minimize program startup time
 - ability to have no output when everything succeeds
-- test with gcc 6 and use it in the CI builds
 - a mechanism for translating exceptions - users should be able to teach the framework about their types (look at Catch for this)
 - support for ```std::exception``` and derivatives (mainly for calling the ```.what()``` method when caught unexpectedly)
 - test with missed warning flags for GCC - look into https://github.com/Barro/compiler-warnings